27th July, 2023

 Cement is used in a variety of construction products.
 But most commonly, it can be found in concrete.
-In fact, concrete is a mix of cement, water and aggregates.
-Cement and concrete are both useful materials that can be used safely.
-But there are a number of health hazards that you should protect yourself from.
+Concrete is a mix of cement, water and aggregates - and it can be found in nearly every construction project, and most buildings and structures.

 Whether you are mixing up a batch of concrete, using cement in other ways, or drilling into concrete materials, you may be exposed to cement and concrete dust.